ming053l/SimFlowSR/README.md

 ## Acknowledgments

-Our work builds upon [OmniSR](https://github.com/xxx/omnisr), [DenseSR](https://github.com/xxx/densesr), [DepthAnything-v2](https://github.com/xxx/depth-anything-v2), and [DINO-v2](https://github.com/facebookresearch/dinov2).
+Our work builds upon [SwinIR](https://github.com/JingyunLiang/SwinIR), [MambaIR](https://github.com/csguoh/MambaIR), [DRCT](https://github.com/ming053l/DRCT), and [BasicSR](https://github.com/XPixelGroup/BasicSR).
 We are grateful for their outstanding contributions.

 ## Contact

-If you have any questions, please email [your-email] to discuss with the authors.
+If you have any questions, please feel free to open an issue or contact us at [ming053l@gmail.com](mailto:ming053l@gmail.com).